Clean Energy Hawaii

 On Maui, new renewable generation and storage is needed for the planned retirement of Kahului Power Plant by the end of 2024.
 Hawaiian Electric proposes to build a load-shifting BESS on its property near the Central Maui landfill.

-On Hawaii Island, Hawaiian Electric proposes to build contingency battery storage systems at its substations in Keahole and Puna to support reliable operations.
+On Hawaii Island, Hawaiian Electric proposes to build contingency battery storage systems at its substations in Keahole to support reliable operations.